 I am Sinda Compton.
 I am originally from Laos, and grew up in the Bay Area since I was five years old and moved away after I finished college.

-I am a product of many things; a sister, a daughter, a friend, a mother of 5 unmedicated births(4 home water-births), a wife, a doula, a birth educator, a wander lust and a refugee.
+I am a product of many things; a friend, a mother of 5 unmedicated births(4 home water-births), a wife, a runner, an art lover, a wander lust, a doula, and a birth educator.

 I have a B.S. in Elementary Education.
 I can’t say that I loved teaching children.
 But I do love pregnancy and newborns!

 I am currently a certified HypnoBirthing childbirth educator, and also teach classes out of my home in Lehi, UT. about once or twice a week.
 I am also a trained DONA birth-doula and a board member of the Utah Doula Association (UDA).

 I absolutely loved assisting women in births whether it is their first time or their 6th!

 As a doula, I have assisted moms at home, birth-centers, and hospital births.
 Because not all births are made equally, I have also assisted women in various circumstances including a cesarean birth.